aldjordje/lychee-dev-env/README.md

-# My development environment for the Lychee Photo Management Tool
+# My Development Environment for the Lychee Photo Management Tool

 nginx, php-fpm and mariadb docker setup with xdebug.